 RELATED ARTICLE: 7 Ways to Turn Your Writing Into Cash

-This part defines the desired outcomes based on the previous scope of work.
-I usually state what I would produce (e.g. 2 articles in .docx format), when or how frequent are they delivered to the client (e.g. weekly), and how should they be delivered (e.g. via Google Drive).
+This part defines the desired outcomes based on the scope of work.
+I usually state what I would produce (e.g. 2 articles in .docx format), when or how frequently they are delivered to the client (e.g. weekly), and how they should be delivered (e.g. via Google Drive).

 Here is what I have on my template: